Explore This Fellowship Program

 Evaluation and Feedback

 Written evaluations will be done twice a year by the program director with the input of the faculty.
-The program director will also meet with the fellow at least twice a year to provide formal feedback, career counseling and obtain input from the trainee.
+The program director will also meet with the fellow at least twice a year to provide formal feedback and career counseling, and to obtain input from the trainee.

 Clinical Experience

-The cardiac fellow will assist the chief resident in the management of patients on the Cardiac Surgery Service.
-This involves the care of approximately 1,500 patients per year.
-The fellow will become experienced in the oversight of a complex service with primary responsibility for the evaluation of emergency cases at night, both in the emergency room and in the catheterization lab.
+The cardiac fellow will assist the chief resident in managing the cardiac surgery patients, which is approximately 1,500 patients per year.
+The fellow will become experienced in overseeing a complex service and will be responsible for evaluating emergency cases at night, both in the emergency room and in the catheterization lab.
 Experiences in the operating room include:

 The fellow will become acquainted with the preoperative evaluation of emergent and elective patients and also gain expertise in the postoperative care and resuscitation of critically ill patients.
 The fellow should develop an in-depth knowledge of hemodynamic management and problem-solving ability in critical care.
 The fellow will become efficient in interpreting echocardiogram (ECHO), computed tomography (CT) and catheterization studies, and knowledgeable in the principles of management of coronary disease, valvular heart disease and diseases of the aorta.